reach-sh/reach-lang/docs/src/guide/staking/index.md

   },
   (tokenAmt) => {
       //looks unintuitive, but this means the user will
-      // pay 0 algos, and pay tokenAmt in rewardTokens return [0, [tokenAmt, stakeToken]]
+      // pay 0 network tokens, and pay tokenAmt in rewardTokens return [0, [tokenAmt, stakeToken]]
   },
   (tokenAmt, apiReturn) => {